 Yearly Maintenance Cost of Electric Vehicles Compared to Petrol Cars

-Research and actual ownership data consistently indicate that electric vehicles annual maintenance costs are 30% to 50% less than those of comparable ICE cars.
+Research and the actual ownership data of electric vehicles annual maintenance costs indicates 30% to 50% less than as compared to ICE cars.

 Typically:

-- Petrol/diesel vehicles: Higher yearly maintenance and repair expenses
+- Petrol/diesel vehicles: High yearly maintenance and repair costs

-- Electric vehicles: Reduced service trips and low labor costs.
+- Electric vehicles: Reduces service trips and low labor costs.

-The majority of EV owners save annually on maintenance, between $300 to $700.
+The majority of EV owners save annually on maintenance is about $300 to $700.

 Savings Over 5 and 10 Years